objektwerks/slick/README.md

 Slick
 -----
->The purpose of this project is to test Slick 3.2 features.
+>The purpose of this project is to test basic Slick 3.2 features.

 Test
 ----